BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sasummy/README.md

 ## 12. How can you succinctly convey the purpose and key features of a product?
 Use a one-liner summary followed by a bullet-point list of key features.
 Example:

-"X-Tool: A fast and secure file-sharing app."
+X-Tool: A fast and secure file-sharing app.

 Send files instantly over an encrypted connection.
 Works across all devices.